US air travel still messy, with another 2,600 flights scrapped

 Storm Frida will continue on a disruptive path eastward, meteorologists said, bringing snow to a wide swath from Washington located on the mid-Atlantic coast up to Boston, Massachusetts in the north.

-Nearly 1,400 Monday flights have already been cancelled within, into or out of the United States.
+Nearly 1,400 Monday flights have already been canceled within, into or out of the United States.

 Read More